-m.
-Disciplinary Expulsion - Permanent separation of the student from the University.
-Students who are involuntarily separated from the University are restricted from visiting or entering Southeastern Louisiana University premises for the period during which their sanction is in effect without advance written authorization from the Chief Student Conduct Officer.
+- m.
+Disciplinary Expulsion Permanent separation of the student from the University.
+Students who are involuntarily separated from the University are restricted from visiting or entering Southeastern Louisiana University premises without advance written authorization from the Chief Student Conduct Officer.
 A hold may be placed on the ability to register and or the records of students involuntarily separated from the University for the period of separation.
-The student is placed on Disciplinary Probation for the first semester following the return to the University.

-- n.
-Withholding Degree The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Conduct Code, including the completion of all sanctions imposed, if any. - 2.
-More than one of the sanctions listed above may be imposed for any single violation. - 3.
+n.
+Withholding Degree The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student - Conduct Code, including the completion of all sanctions imposed, if any.

+2. More than one of the sanctions listed above may be imposed for any single violation. - 3.
 Disciplinary sanctions shall not be made part of the student's permanent academic record, but shall become part of the student's confidential disciplinary record.
-In minor cases, one year after graduation, or five years after the student last attended the University, the student's confidential disciplinary record may be expunged of disciplinary actions other than separation from the institution.
+A student's confidential disciplinary record may be expunged one year after graduation or five years after the student last attended the University in minor cases that do not involve separation from the institution.
+Open cases that await completion of a disciplinary action shall remain part of the student's permanent academic record.
 Confidential disciplinary records involving the imposition of sanctions entailing separation from the institution are kept indefinitely. - 4.
 The following sanctions may be imposed upon groups or organizations: - a.
 Those sanctions listed above in Section D 1, a-l. - b.
 Deactivation loss of privileges, including loss of university recognition, either permanently or for a specified period of time. - 5.
 In each case in which a hearing body determines that a student has violated the Student Code of Conduct, the sanction(s) shall be recommended by the hearing body but final determination will be imposed by the Hearing Board Advisor.
 Sanctions are not limited to those recommended by the hearing body but may be modified by the Chief Student Conduct Officer, the Assistant Director of OSC, the Director of University Housing, and/or the Hearing Board Advisor.
-Following the hearing, the Hearing Board Advisor shall advise the accused in writing of the determination of the sanction(s) imposed, if any.
+Following the hearing, the Hearing Board Advisor shall advise the Respondent in writing of the determination of the sanction(s) imposed, if any.
 In cases of sexual assault and/or physical violence, the complainant shall also be informed of the determination.